Man jailed for murder of 'amazing guy'

 "We think of John every day, and he can now rest in peace."

-At the time of his death in October, the family issued a statement describing Mr Masser as a fan Chelsea Football Club and the band Madness fan.
+At the time of his death in October, the family issued a statement describing Mr Masser as a fan of Chelsea Football Club and the band Madness.

 They said he "loved his dog Simba, and he asked for him right to the end".